LITTLE CLACTON PARISH COUNCIL

 - CIRCULATION AND CONTENTS OF MINUTES OF THE PREVIOUS MEETING.

-The minutes were agreed by all and signed by the Chairman as a true record of the meeting on the 6th February.
+The minutes were agreed by all and signed by the Chairman as a true record of the meeting on the 6th March.

 - URGENT MATTERS ARISING